newo88/p2-marvel-quiz/README.md

 ### Frameworks, Libraries & Programs Used

+ - Gitpod was used to write the code for this project.
+ - Github was used to host the wedsite.

-1. [Balsamiq:](https://balsamiq.com/) This was used to create the wireframes for the project.
+ - [Balsamiq:](https://balsamiq.com/) This was used to create the wireframes for the project.

 ## Testing